 In a way, though, writing this also made me a bit sad.
 In “Bad Company” and “Ice Star”, we change several things to help the Marines get out alive, and I had always thought those changes had to be made.
 But with this story, I demonstrated to myself that the solution didn’t need to be complicated.
 Something as simple as drawing their handguns COULD have saved all of their lives in the movie, and the fact that they should have done that, didn’t, and all died as a result, is a depressing thought.

 One final note for any skeptical, sharp-eyed viewers wondering how something like just having different weapons changed things such as Frost not getting incinerated or Crowe not being killed by the ammo bag exploding: it’s difficult to get this across by comparing a story told in the medium of text to a movie where you can see everything, but the point was that because they have more weapons, they’re standing in different places.
-Apone doesn’t confiscate Frost’s flamethrower because he already has his handgun out, and so Frost takes a couple of steps over to cover him, which moves him away from Dietrich, enough for Hudson to pull him out of the way just in time.
-As for what otherwise might seem like a magically-appearing piece of machinery for Crowe to take cover behind, there are two reasons for this: one, because Frost wasn’t incinerated and Crowe stopped to shoot the alien grabbing Dietrich, he, Hicks, and Wierzbowski didn’t have to rush over to try to help and they were all standing in different places as a result.
-Two, when Hudson got the burning ammo bag off of Frost, he didn’t just drop it, he threw it away, accidentally sending it close to them.
-Wierzbowski DID get grabbed by the alien like in the movie, but because he had Frost’s handgun (Wierzbowski doesn’t carry one of his own in the movie), he was able to shoot it and save himself.
+Apone doesn’t confiscate Frost’s flamethrower because he already has his handgun out, and so Frost takes a couple of steps over to cover him, which moves him far enough away from Dietrich for Hudson to pull him out of the way just in time.
+As for what happens to Hicks, Crowe, and Wierzbowski, there are several reasons for this: because Frost didn’t get completely incinerated, Crowe stopped to shoot the alien grabbing Dietrich, and Hudson was already helping Frost to get rid of the ammo bag, they didn’t have to run towards Frost and Dietrich to help them like in the movie, and so they were farther away, with Hicks being the furthest from the bag and Wierzbowski being the closest instead of Crowe, although still farther away from it than Crowe was in the movie.
+Also, when Hudson got the burning ammo bag off of Frost, he didn’t just drop it, he threw it away, accidentally sending it close to them, and what might seem like a magically-appearing piece of machinery for Wierzbowski to duck behind was, again, because they were standing in different places.
+Because Crowe was the one Hicks was able to partly pull to safety before the bag exploded, he was the one grabbed by the alien, but he managed to either hold onto his handgun during the explosion or pick it up after, while Wierzbowski likely couldn’t in the movie with his injuries because his flamethrower was bigger and heavier (and he has no sidearm in the movie), and so Crowe was armed and able to shoot the alien that grabbed him.
 The rest was simple from there.
 Hope this clears that up.